Circles and arcs

 The basis is a plane mesh, rotated to be vertical and facing the x-axis, and then modified to give the right cross-section.
 This was done in Edit mode by subdividing the vertical edges to give two extra vertices on both, and then extruding out from the top and bottom on each side.

-Still in Edit mode I selected all the faces, and went to the spin tool, dragging on one of the pluses on the arc that appeared.
-Then I put suitable figures in the dialog.
+Still in Edit mode I selected all the faces, and went to the spin tool, and clicked the Y.

 You then need to set the location of the spin axis.
 Which ever axis you are spinning round, I suggest first changing the view so you look along that axis.
 You can the drag the arrows on the spin axis to move it where you want.
 You will probably want the spin axis to lie along a line passing through the face you originally selected so you get a smooth transition into the curve.

 In this case, the axis of spin has to be at zero on the x-axis, and a long way down the z-axis.
+I put it at -40.

 If you are doing this to a certain size, I suggest first creating a cube that is that size. you can then set the parameters for your Spin tool to fit the box.